Skip to content

 Species of Honey Bees and Economic Importance

-Species of Honey Bees and Economic Importance: we are familiar with different species and important of honey bees found in the worldwide and know their economic importance.
+Species of Honey Bees: we are familiar with different species and important of honey bees found in the worldwide and know their economic importance.
 There are four known species of true honeybees and they are found throughout India which belonging to genus Apis.

 Species of Honey Bees and Economic Importance